← Back to Home & Tips

 A living room scene overloaded with fire hazards: a space heater plugged into a daisy-chained power strip near a dry Christmas tree, candles on a low table, and a burning fireplace.
 A stark poster reads 'HOLIDAY FIRE HAZARDS'

-The holiday season is a time for joy, but it also brings a significant increase in home fire risks.
-According to the National Fire Protection Association (NFPA), U.S. fire departments respond to an average of 150 home fires per year that start with Christmas trees.
-Even more alarming, candle fires peak in December and January.
+The holiday season is a time for joy, but it also brings more home fires.
+The National Fire Protection Association (NFPA) says fire departments respond to about 150 home fires each year that start with Christmas trees.
+And candle fires are most common in December and January.

-Don't let a preventable accident ruin your holiday.
-We've compiled a thorough guide on handling Christmas lights, space heaters, extension cords, and power strips safely.
+Don't let a fire ruin your holiday.
+Here's what you need to know about handling Christmas lights, space heaters, extension cords, and power strips safely.

 "One in every 52 reported home fires that began with a Christmas tree resulted in a death, compared to an average of one death per 145 total reported home fires." — NFPA